 Syracuse Utah Temple

-Planning and approval phase; site location officially announced; groundbreaking not announced
+Planning and approval phase; site location announced; temple site cleared; hauling away dirt; groundbreaking not announced

 Announcement:5 April 2020